Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder: Abstract

 \section{Abstract}

-We show that quenched disorder affects polar active matter in ways more complex and far-reaching than believed heretofore.
-Using simulations of the 2D Vicsek model subjected to random couplings or a disordered scattering field, we find in particular that ergodicity is lost in the ordered phase, the nature of which we show to depend qualitatively on the type of quenched disorder: for random couplings, it remains long-range order as in the pure case.
+We show that spatial quenched disorder affects polar active matter in ways more complex and far-reaching than believed heretofore.
+Using simulations of the 2D Vicsek model subjected to random couplings or a disordered scattering field, we find in particular that ergodicity is lost in the ordered phase, the nature of which we show to depend qualitatively on the type of quenched disorder: for random couplings, it remains long-range ordered, but qualitatively different from the pure (disorderless) case.
 For random scatterers, polar order varies with system size but we find strong non-self-averaging, with sample-to-sample fluctuations dominating asymptotically, which prevents us from elucidating the asymptotic status of order.